erronny/Library-Management-System/README.md

         return self.name, self.content_type_id, self.codename
 ```

-#### Filtering user by superuser and staff roles, UserQuerySet class inherited by django QuerySet that use function for filtering user as per our need, we using two roles type only.
+Filtering user by superuser and staff roles, UserQuerySet class inherited by django QuerySet that use function for filtering user as per our need, we using two roles type only.
+#### UserQuerySet
 ```
 class UserQuerySet(models.QuerySet):
     def superuser(self):